songlab-cal/CherryML/README.md

 ## ProteinGym results

 ProteinGym provides standardized benchmarks for the variant effect prediction task.
 To reproduce the results of the SiteRM model on the ProteinGym benchmark, please refer to the ProteinGym repository on GitHub (https://github.com/OATML-Markslab/ProteinGym) and follow their standard workflow.
 The scripts for reproduce the SiteRM model results will be there.
 For example, to reproduce the DMS results, you should cd into `scripts/scoring_DMS_zero_shot/` and run the `scoring_SiteRM_substitutions.sh` script.
 Next, run the `merge_all_scores.sh` script, and finally the `performance_substitutions.sh` script.
 In the script `scoring_SiteRM_substitutions.sh`, you can change `num_processes=32` to your available number of CPU cores.
-With 32 cores, it shouldn't take more than a few hours.
+With 8 cores, the DMS zero shot benchmark takes just two hours on my MacBook laptop.
 The clinical substitutions benchmark following a similar process but you will want to run `scripts/scoring_clinical_zero_shot/scoring_SiteRM_substitutions.sh` instead.
-This takes longer - around a full day.
+This takes longer - around a full day, since there are 10x more MSAs.